danny-avila/LibreChat/docs/install/docker_install.md

     - Docker will read those env files.
 See their respective `.env.example` files for reference
 -   **Run**  `docker-compose up`  to start the app
 -   Note: MongoDB does not support older ARM CPUs like those found in Raspberry Pis.
 However, you can make it work by setting MongoDB’s version to mongo:4.4.18 in docker-compose.yml, the most recent version compatible with
--   **That's it!** If you need more instructions on things, there are more notes below.
+-   **That's it!** If you need more detailed information on configuring your compose file, see my notes below.
 -   If you're still having trouble, you can create an [#issues thread on our discord](https://discord.gg/weqZFtD9C4), or a [troubleshooting discussion](https://github.com/danny-avila/LibreChat/discussions/new?category=troubleshooting) on our Discussions page.

 ## Config notes for docker-compose.yml file